Sayed-Zakir/Guess-The-Number/README.md

 # Guess-The-Number
-A python game to guess the numbers implemented with the concept of functions.
+A python game implemented with the concept of functions to guess the number.